 I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.

 Your words & your tone determine how you make people feel.
 Just saying, “Hi, how are you?” with a gorgeous, fully resonant voice makes people feel great.
-Pair it with a smile & they just want to spend more time with you!
+Pair it with a smile & they’ll want to hire you & spend more time with you!

 Unfortunately, when you use too many words, people don’t get your full meaning causing them to be unable to follow your call to action.
 Thus, an ineffective verbal brand.
 You can easily change an unprofitable verbal brand to a highly effective one by listening to your words & making them succinct.

 Stop Undermining Yourself!

 Thirdly, to have a super-strong verbal brand, remove the “underminers” like “just,” “actually,” “honestly,” “well,” filler words, etc. These words undermine you, resulting in a verbal brand that’s weak & insecure.
 I’m not the filler word police.
 Don’t use too many.
 And when you’re making a speech or on an interview, try to keep it down to 0 or 1 🙂

 I’ve got lots more, folks, but some people are telling me my articles are too long 🙂 You can get in touch with me here.
 Do feel free to leave a comment–I’d love to hear from you!